-Making a treebog
+Building a treebog

 I’ve seen plenty of treebog pics around the net, but they always seem to be accompanied by requests for instructions.
-Here’s how we built ours – we’ve used roundwood, cut on site where possible; sawmill waste for the cladding, and reclaimed timber here and there.
+Here’s how we built one – we’ve used roundwood, cut on site where possible; sawmill waste for the cladding, and reclaimed timber here and there.
 The only costs were in the plastic roof, hinges, and chicken wire – so the costs are minimal.

 First a series of 4 corner holes were dug to take the legs.
 We went down 3 feet, and put a foot of stone in the bottom of the holes to allow for some drainage and to carry water away from the posts.

 The corner posts are put in the holes, and temporarily propped.

 Once all four posts are in, attach a brace from front to back on one side, get it level, and then do the same on the other side.
 We left a projection of about 2 foot at the front.
 These 2 pieces will carry the load of the platform above so make them sturdy.
 We just axed a flat onto each post, and then bolted the side pieces straight on.

 Next you can attach some sturdy pieces that run from side to side – there are four on ours – 1 from post to post at the front and back, one in the middle, and another at the front of the projecting piece.